slowernews/wisdom-tldr/chapters/chapter_appendix.md

 ### On email

-a) Keep it under three lines, more than this call.
+- Keep it under three lines, more than this call.
-b) Make the subject unique, meaningful and easily searchable.
+- Make the subject unique, meaningful and easily searchable.
-c) Use easy-to-read formatting!
+- Use easy-to-read formatting!
 Font 12/14, bold, underline and ALL CAPS for the MAIN QUESTION, IMPORTANT DATES, and other KEY DETAILS.
-d) Put your specific action request in the first line.
+- Put your specific action request in the first line.
 A busy exec wants to touch an email once and take action: delete, respond or forward for action.
 Start with the action/request, and then explain if you need to. be specific in your request: Instead of saying, «Can you meet sometime next week?» say, «Can you meet Wed, Sept 10 in XYZ location between 10 am and 12 pm?»
-e) Make a single, specific, simple request – such that it’s hard  to say no.
+- Make a single, specific, simple request – such that it’s hard  to say no.
 The reader should be able to reply to the email in one word (ideally yes or no), or forward it on to the right person.
 Do you have time for a 5 min call this week?
 Please review and sign this document.